Choosing between Cognism vs. LeadIQ for your sales intelligence needs often comes down to these five questions:

 LeadIQ is the prospecting platform built around the SDR's daily workflow.
 Its Chrome extension lets reps find, capture, and push contacts into their CRM and sequencing tools without leaving LinkedIn.
 Champion Tracking monitors job changes among past buyers and delivers verified new contact data the moment they move.
 Scribe AI generates personalized first-touch emails in five languages, free with every plan.
 But LeadIQ's 749M contact database is smaller than the category leaders, it offers no intent data, and its strongest features (AI Account Prospecting, governance controls, advanced analytics) are gated to the Enterprise tier.

 Both platforms solve real problems well.
 Cognism gives you verified European data and compliance infrastructure that few competitors match.
 LeadIQ gives you the fastest path from LinkedIn profile to enrolled sequence.
 But neither offers the combination of data breadth, AI intelligence, and execution capability that a complete GTM motion demands.
-That's where ZoomInfo comes in.
+That is where ZoomInfo comes in.

-ZoomInfo is an AI GTM Platform built on the B2B industry's largest data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
+ZoomInfo is an all-in-one AI GTM Platform built on the B2B industry's largest data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
 Its GTM Context Graph, an intelligence layer that processes 1.5B+ data points daily, unifies this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
 That context fuels AI that shows not just what happened, but why it happened, and what to do next.
 Where Cognism and LeadIQ stop at data and prospecting, ZoomInfo equips your team to run sales motions from the GTM Workspace, build GTM plays in GTM Studio, or power their own tools through the API and MCP in any front-end.

 If you want to see how ZoomInfo's GTM Context Graph changes the way your team prospects and closes, start a free trial here.